 Cases Where Attorneys’ Fees are Provided by Law or Contract

 In cases where attorneys’ fees are provided by law or contract, the winner gets reimbursed for their reasonable attorneys’ fees and costs.
 That means if you are the plaintiff and the court determines that you are the prevailing party you get a judgment awarding you your damages in the lawsuit as well as your attorney’s fees.
 Alternatively, if you are the loser, you not only lose whatever damages the court awards, you also can lose your own attorneys’ fees that you have paid your own attorney and can be ordered to pay the other side’s attorneys’ fees.
 This can amount to a huge loss.

 Our team of litigators has extensive experience with attorneys’ fee awards based on law and contract.
 In fact, to date, Schorr Law has never had one of its client’s have attorneys’ fees provided by law or contract awarded against its clients for the cost of litigation.
 While we cannot guarantee any specific results, our track record of maximizing our clients chances of recovering their attorneys’ fees and costs is excellent.
 In contrast, we have a great track record of getting attorneys’ fees awarded to its clients.
 In fact, in the past we have had our attorneys’ fees awarded and/or paid by the opposing party in the following types of cases:

 Our litigators understand the importance of maximizing our client’s recovery.
 Our track record speaks for itself in that regard.
-For more information or to inquire about a free consultation please contact us at (310) 954-1877, or firstname.lastname@example.org.
+To see if you qualify for a free consultation please contact us at (310) 954-1877, or firstname.lastname@example.org.